 In Order No. 21134 (released March 24, 2022), the Commission amended the RPS Rules to require construction drawings to be submitted with the RPS application, to help confirm the orientation of a solar PV system, and to generally require all new renewable generating facilities, including BTM generators, to account for energy output using a revenue-grade generation meter or inverter-based generation measurement equipment.
 These rules became final with the publication of the NOFR in the D.C.
 Register on April 1, 2022.

 During 2022, the Commission issued an RFP for community heat pump pilot project(s) to support the development of a large community heat pump system(s) to replace existing fossil fuel space conditioning systems.
-The RFP will result in the awarding of up to \$5 million of grants to help fund such projects.
-In February 2023, the Commission also issued an RFP on a solar aggregation and advanced inverter pilot seeking projects that can demonstrate the benefits of advanced inverter equipment, including communication systems and the expansion of solar hosting capacity over a 5-year period.
-The maximum amount of funding available for this project is \$3 million, which may be awarded to one or more bidders.
+On March 27, 2023, a \$2.5 million award was made to Preservation for Affordable Housing ("(POAH") for a community geothermal pilot project at Barry Farm Redevelopment in Ward 8, and a \$2.5 million award was made to E&G Group II, LLC for a community heat pump at the Meadow Green Courts in Ward 7.